triangledirt/obj/README.md

 # obj

-## in development
+## *in development*

-obj is in development--it is not ready to use
+*obj is in development--it is not ready to use*

 ## classify--synchronize--model

 obj is pronounced *object*

-it is a library of c functions used to classify--synchronize--model--generalized binary data objects
+it is a library of c functions used to (classify--synchronize--model) generalized binary data objects

-its a local slim real-time system using no disk i/o--no network connections--no threading--the only dependency is the c standard library
+its a local slim real-time system using no disk i/o--no network connections--no threading--no dynamic memory--the only dependency is the c standard library

 ## [obj_t](OBJ.md)